egasdev/Static-VR-Rig/README.md

 Now you can select the boxes on the hands and move them around!

-When rotating and moving the head, you will need to shift + select the ears with it, they are separate objects so they wont move together.
+When rotating and moving the head, you will need to shift + select the ears with it, they are separate objects, so they wont move together.

 **Tip:**
-For curling the fingers is to select the 3 bones in a finger and press the link button at the top of the screen, then select "Individual Origins".
+For curling the fingers, select the 3 bones in a finger and press the link button at the top of the screen, then select "Individual Origins".

 ---
 ## HOW TO CHANGE THE COLOR OF THE CHARACTER: